JamesChiDuong/IIS/README.md

 **The command to combine and Run the code**
 - Compile and Run the files in the rtl file: make rtl
 - Compile and Run the files in the bench folder: make bench
-- Compile and Run the files in the cpp folder: make test
+- Compile and Run the files in the cpp folder: make tes

 Reference: https://github.com/ZipCPU/wbuart32